 Certain effectors cells, such as monocytes, macrophages, and neutrophils can release reactive oxygen species when the Fc receptors are cross-linked.
 The reactive oxygen species then lead to the death of the target cell.

-ADCC is a critical component of host immunity and some of the antibodies specifically directed against tumor cells have also been shown to play a role in treating tumors in mice models
+ADCC is a critical component of host immunity and some of the antibodies specifically directed against tumor cells have also been shown to play a role in treating tumors in mice models in vivo.

 ADCC is invoked when antibodies bind with both the antigen present on the target cell and Fc receptors on the effectors cells of the host.
 This process ultimately leads to the killing of the pathogenic target cell by the host.